 We aim to implement a standardized digital neuromodulation curriculum for use by pain medicine fellows across the nation.
 We will evaluate the impact of this curriculum on knowledge about and confidence in conducting neuromodulation procedures.

 Meet Dr. D

 Shravani Durbhakula, M.D., is a board certified interventional pain physician and anesthesiologist.
-She joined the faculty of the Johns Hopkins School of Medicine in 2017, where she serves as the Director of Medical Education for the Pain Treatment Center, the Assistant Program Director of the multi-disciplinary pain fellowship, and the Course Director of the School of Medicine pain curriculum.
+She joined the faculty of the Johns Hopkins School of Medicine in 2017, where she serves as the Director of Medical Education for the Pain Treatment Center, the Program Director of the multi-disciplinary pain fellowship, and the Course Director of the School of Medicine pain curriculum.
 She specializes in spinal cord stimulation, opioid management, and is passionate about innovating medical education into the rapidly advancing digital age.
 Currently, she is involved in several funded research projects.
-Most recently, she’s a recipient of a 1.2 million dollar Department of Defense Grant for a randomized trial to evaluate intradiscal mesenchymal stem cells.
-She also serves on the Johns Hopkins Opioid Guidelines Committee, the Multi-Disciplinary Pain Medicine Fellowship Review Committee, and the 2019 Scientific Meeting Planning Committee of the American Society of Regional Anesthesia and Pain Medicine (ASRA).
+She also serves on the Johns Hopkins Opioid Guidelines Committee, the Pain Medicine Fellowship Review Committee, the 2019 Scientific Meeting Planning Committee of the American Society of Regional Anesthesia and Pain Medicine (ASRA) and the Diversity Board of the American Society of Pain & Neuroscience( ASPN).
 She is dedicated to the advancement of future pain physicians, her patients, and the world at large.